rkterungwa16/terk-react-components/src/components/header/HEADER.md

 The Header component comes with minimal styling to handle positioning behaviors:

 - `.terkui-header` - Base class for all headers
+  - Sets positioning at the top of the viewport
+  - Sets z-index to 1024 for proper stacking
 - `.terkui-header-sticky` - Applied when `position="sticky"` is used
+  - Sets `position: sticky` for header that sticks to viewport when scrolling
 - `.terkui-header-fixed` - Applied when `position="fixed"` is used
+  - Sets `position: fixed` for header that stays in place regardless of scrolling

+When used with the HeaderNav component, the following classes are available:

+- `.terkui-header-nav` - Applied to the navigation container
+  - Sets display as flex with space-between justification
+  - Adds padding for proper spacing
+- `.terkui-header-nav-item` - Applied to navigation items
+  - Provides consistent styling for nav items within the header
+  - Configures proper spacing, text styling, and hover effects

 ### CSS Variables